Mental Health And Depression: How To Help A Friend With Depression

 However, you may want to avoid comparing their situation to yours.
 Depression can manifest differently depending on the individual, and your journey may have been completely unlike the one your friend is experiencing.
 Being mindful of these differences can help you as you provide support or advice.
 For example, instead of saying something like, “You should exercise because that helped me”, you can say, “If you’re up for it, exercising may help you as it helped me”.

-Tell them about support services
+Tell them about support services with a mental health professional

 During the research that you conducted, it's possible you found out about some psychiatric services or other resources that may benefit them.
 If that's the case, then it may help to pass that information on to your friend.
-For example, the crisis lifeline can be reached anytime of any day at 988.
+For example, the crisis lifeline can be reached at any time of any day at 988.
 Additionally, many towns and cities have established support groups for depression and other community mental health needs.
 If they're interested, they can pursue the options you're giving them, or they may decide that's not the best thing for them at the moment.
 Volunteer the information, but don't try to force them into anything.

-Avoid stigmatizing medication
+Avoid stigmatizing medication as treatment

 Antidepressants have been proven effective in reducing symptoms of depression and are often primary components of treatment plans.
 Like depression itself, try to avoid making light of your friend seeking help by taking antidepressants or otherwise stigmatizing their use of medication.
 Also, if your friend is having a hard time with the idea of going on medication, you can try to normalize it.
 You can equate their taking medication for their depression to someone taking insulin for diabetes.